 The company reserves the right to cancel or amend promotional / voucher codes and their terms and conditions at any time without prior notice.
 Your statutory rights are not affected.

 - CHARITY EVENTS

 Snowdon Mountain Railway is under no obligation to carry large bulky items which have been carried up to Clogwyn or the Summit, back down on the trains.
 If a request is made prior to the event for transportation of items to be taken down by train, we may be able to assist where feasible.
 A charge may apply for our services.
 No assistance is guaranteed.

 Groups are required to arrive 45 minutes before departure to allow sufficient time for comfort breaks (there are no facilities on the trains), collection and distribution of tickets and boarding the train.

-Train departures will not be delayed to allow for late arrivals as timings are critical for single track operation on the mountain, and it may not be possible for bookings to be moved to later trains due to limited capacity.
+Train departures will not be delayed for late arrivals as timings are critical for single track operation on the mountain.

 To qualify for group rates your party will need to be compromised of 25 or more fare paying passengers.
 Any bookings that are amended below 25 passengers will be liable to pay the full fare.

 Where cancellations are made close to the day of travel, we will make every effort to resell your seats, but, if this is not possible, the group will be liable for the remaining balance of the unsold tickets.
 Due to limited capacity and high demand, tickets for groups who have not arrived 30 minutes before departure will be offered for resale to the general public and the cost of any unsold tickets will be charged to the group.